3devo/ChildbusBootloader/PROTOCOL.md

 `SET_ADDRESS`) can also be implemented, new commands should be defined in the range reserved for application commands.

+An application firmware is also encouraged to implement the `GET_PROTOCOL_VERSION` command to allow identifying a successfully started application firmware using a generic command, as well as distinguishing a running bootloader from an application with a single command if needed.

+If the application firmiware implements `GET_PROTOCOL_VERSION`, it should return a version of 0.0 (0x00, 0x00).

 General call handling
 ---------------------
 The bootloader and the application should support the general call